sotec-iot/hono-extras/device-communication/README.md

 - deviceId
 - tenantId
-- configVersion (the config version received from device)
+- correlation-id (the config version)

-If configVersion is not set, application will ack always the latest config.
+- content-type (must be "application/vnd.eclipse-hono-delivery-success-notification+json")
+- subject (must be "config")

 ### Commands

-A command will be published from API to the command topic.
+A command will be published from the application to the command topic.

 Attributes:

 - deviceId
 - tenantId
-- subject (always set to "command")
+- subject (if not specified set to "command")
+- response-required (optional)
+- ack-required (optional)
+- correlation-id (optional)
+- timeout (optional)

 Body:

 The command as string.

+If ack-required is set to "true", the request will wait for the duration of the specified timeout (in milliseconds) for an acknowledgement from the device on the command_response topic.

+### Command ACK

+Expected message attributes:

+- deviceId
+- tenantId
+- correlation-id
+- content-type (must be "application/vnd.eclipse-hono-delivery-success-notification+json")
+- subject (must not be "config")

 ## Database

-Application uses PostgresSQL database.
-All the database configurations can be found in application.yaml file.
+The application uses a PostgreSQL database.
+All the database configurations can be found in the application.yaml file.

 ### Tables